beehive-lab/mambo/docs/tutorials/start-guide/exercise2/README.md

 A **very** abstract layout.
 For this exercise we will be going through this architecture, uncovering each component as a compiled binary like `simple_program`  is executed through MAMBO.

-Before we start, it's important to point out that the architecture diagram shows the kernel as a seperate entity, as both  MAMBO and the target program are entirely within **userspace** and not **kernelspace**, which brings some considerations for later in the exercise.
+Before we start, it's important to point out that the architecture diagram shows the kernel as a separate entity, as both  MAMBO and the target program are entirely within **userspace** and not **kernelspace**, which brings some considerations for later in the exercise.

 ### ELF File

 The first component that we uncover is the input for MAMBO: a compiled ELF Binary.
-Since MAMBO is a *dynamic* modification tool, it is also compatible with JIT Compiled languages such as Java.
+Since MAMBO is a *dynamic* modification framework, it is also compatible with JIT Compiled languages such as Java.

 <div align="center" >
 <img src="images/ELF-File.png" alt="ELF File" style="width:60%;">